AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 ## Learn about available widgets

-Widgets are the foundation of the new Home.
+Widgets are the foundation of the New Home.
 By adding widgets to the Home page, users can choose the type of information that displays to best meet their work needs.
 Some widgets are only available to specific license types, as the objects they track are only available to those licenses.

-Workfront administrators can customize which widgets are available in New Home using the Layout Template.
+Workfront administrators can customize which widgets are available in New Home using a layout template.
 For more information, see [Customize new Home using a layout template](/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-new-home-layout-template.md).

 +++ Expand to view a detailed list of the available widgets Below are the 11 widgets currently available to choose from, as well as a summary of the information they display: